rvantonisse/learn-vue-with-nuxt/docs/decisions.md

 - Every resource can make use of a search query like `https://swapi.dev/api/people/?search=luke`.

 - If we want to create a Duolingo like experience we can learn to speak (?)
 Wookiee with `https://swapi.dev/api/people/1/?format=wookiee`.
 We now get Luke's info in Wookiee...

+### Pick a topic

+To keep it simple, we are picking one SWAPI Resource object to build a website around.
+I choose the Star Wars movie classic "Star Wars IV: A New Hope".
+Pages we will create will be things like characters, scenery and similar things to tell the story of this movie.